va7sdf/artbergmann/news/1990-1994/_posts/1991-06-08-long-time-coming-but-bergmann-signs-with-polygram.markdown

 ---
 title: long time coming, but bergmann signs with polygram
-article_author:
+article_author: greg potter
-article_publication:
+article_publication: the vancouver sun
-article_date:
+article_date: june 8, 1991
 ---
-The Vancouver Sun / Saturday, June 8, 1991 / by Greg Potter

 IT'S BEEN a long time comin', but local singer/songwriter/guitarist and all 'round swell guy Art Bergmann has finally tied the knot with a major label, the blushing corporate bride being Polygram.

 Negotiations in Toronto "went pretty quick" last week, says Bergmann, who notes that manager Sam Feldman "did all the talkin'.
 I didn't have to do a thing."